klnmrn/urbanroadsafety/README.md

 * (OSMnx - *used to generate the published data, not needed for the reproduction of the regression results*)

 ## [Data](https://github.com/klnmrn/urbanroadsafety/blob/main/data/urban_road_safety_data.csv)
-The data contains 24 cities in Europe, their respective urban features and computed inter-mode collision data for all crash participant pairs.
+The CSV data file contains 24 cities in Europe (rows), their respective urban features and computed inter-mode collision data for all crash participant pairs (columns).

 ## [Regression Notebook](https://github.com/klnmrn/urbanroadsafety/blob/main/urban-road-safety.ipynb)
 The notebook performs the regression task on 6 selected crash participant pairs.<br>